Who we are:

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-If you sign up for our newsletter we retain users’ names and email addresses in order to send information to you.
+If you sign up for our newsletter we retain users’ names and email addresses via a third party platform (Mailchimp) in order to send information to you.
 You are able to unsubscribe from this service at any point through each email sent by us.
-By signing up to our newsletter, you are also giving permission for your details, i.e. your name and email address, to be shared with the lead artist Simone Kenyon and the producer Scottish Sculpture Workshop (SSW).
+By signing up to our newsletter, you are also giving permission for your details, i.e. your name and email address, to be shared with the lead artist Simone Kenyon and until March 2020, the producer Scottish Sculpture Workshop (SSW).